PavelKostyuk/Portfolio_Projekt/README.md

 python manage.py runserver
 ```

-- Browese to http://127.0.0.1:8000/admin and login
+- Browse to http://127.0.0.1:8000/admin on your local machine and login

-- Press Project and create your first project
+- Press "Project" and create your first project.

 Stop running server